 5) develop two implementations of the SIP standard.

+Goal 2: As needs are identified within the scope of this group, develop new standards to address those needs.
+New projects will be undertaken when defined through the CCSDS project framework and following approval by the CESG.

 Goal 3: While this working group exists, support CCSDS archival requirements:

 – monitor and report on Agency archival issues and implementations;

-– perform the required 5-year CCSDS and ISO reviews on existing archive related standards, beginning with the “Reference Model for an Open Archival Information System (OAIS).
+– perform the required 5-year CCSDS and ISO reviews on existing archive related standards.
+Update and extend these standards as needs are identified during the reviews.

-– perform a minimal update to the OAIS reference model addressing clarification of terminology and concepts, as raised by comments to the call for review, to be completed within 12 months.
+– complete the French version of the OAIS reference model and follow it through CCSDS and ISO approvals.

 Survey of Similar Work Undertaken in Other Bodies

+The area of archiving standardization is active.
+Due to the successful adoption of past CCSDS archival standards, this working group is looked to as a leader in the archival standardization field.
+Working group members continue to network with their colleagues outside the CCSDS attempting to ensure that duplication of efforts is minimized.

 Patent Licensing Applicability for Future Standards

+No patent licensing issues are currently envisioned.
+As new projects are defined, any patent licensing issues will be identified within the individual projects.

 Technical Risk Mitigation Strategy